+A Graduate Certificate is an integrated group of courses that is designed to have a very clear and focused academic topic or competency as its subject area, or provide a basic competency in an emerging, usually interdisciplinary, area.
 A Certificate is not a graduate degree program (it is typically between 9 and 15 credits), but it does provide the student formal recognition of the mastery of a clearly defined academic topic.

 Graduate Certificates are becoming an increasingly important component of the total range of graduate educational opportunities offered by a modern, comprehensive research university.
-Often, Certificates are pursued by students who are also pursuing a graduate degree in a traditional discipline, or who may already have earned one or more graduate degrees.

 More information on admission requirements and specific plans of study for a particular Graduate Certificate can be obtained here.